4d/docs/docs/API/CryptoKey.md

 ### Example

-The following example signs and verifies a message using a new ECDSA key pair.
-In order to make a ES256 JSON Web token, the message should be `base64url(tokenHeader)+"."+base64url(tokenPayload)`.
-In addition, the signature should be converted from base64 to base64url.
+The following example signs and verifies a message using a new ECDSA key pair, for example in order to make a ES256 JSON Web token.

 ```4d
  // Generate a new ECDSA key pair